 Tax Benefits of Your Investment “Employees”

-One of the best parts of these special “employees” is that they face a much lower tax burden than that physician.
-For example, that physician earning $200,000 per year not only will be paying taxes at a Federal marginal rate as high as 32% and a state marginal rate as high as 9%, but will also be paying payroll taxes.
+One of the best parts of these special “employees” is that they face a much lower tax burden than that physicians.
+For example, physicians earning $200,000 per year not only will be paying taxes at a Federal marginal rate as high as 32% and a state marginal rate as high as 9% but will also be paying payroll taxes.

 The Cash Flow Quadrant